How To Become An Electrician In Ohio: A Step-by-Step Guide

 A “trade” profession is a line of work that requires on-the-job experience, specialized training, and vocational education, but not a Bachelor’s Degree.
 That means you can avoid the four-year University system (and the serious debt that can come along with it) and still secure a high-paying career with benefits.

-Examples of trade professions are mechanics, plumbers, welders, ironworkers, carpenters, and electricians.
 As people will always need free-flowing water, cars, houses, and electricity, these jobs are evergreen.
 Every industry goes through lean and fat periods, but job security in trade professions is solid, and you can do them anywhere.

 Out of all the options, why choose electrical work?
 Electrical work is generally among the “cleanest” of all the trades—no motor oil or raw sewage will be washing up on you while you’re crossing wires.
 The trade-off here is that the electrical trade ranks among the most dangerous due to electrocution and electrical fire risk.

 If that isn’t attractive enough, the State of Ohio Department of Job and Family Services counts electricians in the Top 30 Industries with the Fastest Job Growth.
 A sudden yet sustained increase in construction kicked off in 2015 in Ohio, leading to a sharp rise in demand for electrical contractors.
-Rural Northeastern Ohio recorded the 3rd highest uptick in electrician jobs in any rural area in the United States.
+Rural Northeastern Ohio recorded the 3rd highest uptick in electrician jobs of any rural area in the United States.

 Step 2.
 Education and Apprenticeship Training

 If you want to do electrical work in the state of Ohio, you don’t have to take the exam to obtain an electrician license.
-But, suppose you want to become an electrical contractor, employ junior electricians and electrician apprentices, run your own electrician business, or do electrical work in Hamilton or Middletown.
+But, suppose you want to become a full-fledged electrical contractor, employ junior electricians and electrician apprentices, run your own electrician business, or do electrical work in Hamilton or Middletown.
 In that case, you will need to take the exam and obtain an electrician license.

 While many roads lead to being gainfully employed as an electrical contractor, if you want to live off your work, most of those roads are going to cross through licensing eventually.
-That means meeting the time, money, and education requirements set forth by the Ohio Construction Industry Licensing Board.
+That means meeting the time, money, and education requirements set by the Ohio Construction Industry Licensing Board.

 Whether pursuing a license or becoming a successful journeyman (without a license), there are three primary paths: training and educating yourself through sheer hard work, enrolling in a technical college, or finding and being accepted into an electrician program.